gottesmm/swift-evolution/proposals/0000-improved-homogeneous-tuple-language-support.md

      var dataBuffer: (128 x Int)
    }
    ```
-   Any tuple that consists of a single homogenous tuple span is then defined as
+   Define any tuple that consists of a single homogenous tuple span as
    a _pure homogenous tuple_.

-   This syntax will be propagated as well to the clang importer to ensure that when it imports C data structures

    As an additional bonus a homogenous tuple span element can be mix/matched
    with other elements to create more complex layout compatible data structures,
    e.x.: